SearchSpring/Widget-SDK/README.md

 4. Add this where you would like your custom search results to appear: `<searchspring widget="simple/search" parameter="[YOUR-SEARCH-PARAMETER]"></searchspring>`
   1. **[YOUR-SEARCH-PARAMETER]** is the URL query parameter that identifies your search term

+# Questions or Comments?

+Please let us know by [creating in an issue on GitHub](https://github.com/SearchSpring/Widget-SDK/issues)